muratk5n/thirdwave/en/2020/06/10-myths-israel.md

 included the following clear reference to the methods to be employed in the process of cleansing the population:

->Destruction of villages (setting fire to, blowing up, and planting mines in the debris), especially those population centers which are difficult to control continuously …
+"Destruction of villages (setting fire to, blowing up, and planting mines in the debris), especially those population centers which are difficult to control continuously..

->
->Mounting search and control operations according to the following
+Mounting search and control operations according to the following
 guidelines: encirclement of the village and conducting a search inside it.
-In the event of resistance, the armed force must be destroyed and the population must be expelled outside the borders of the state.
+In the event of resistance, the armed force must be destroyed and the population must be expelled outside the borders of the state"

 How could the small Israeli army engage in large-scale ethnic cleansing operations while, from May 15, also being confronted with